-Generally, perennial carnations lose vigor rather quickly, and their blooming starts weakening as soon as three years after planting.
+Generally, perennial carnation loses vigor rather quickly, and its blooming starts weakening as soon as three years after planting.

-Dwarf garden pinks must be divided at the end of the blooming season, which is from May to July.
+Dwarf garden pink must be divided at the end of the blooming season, which is from May to July.

 - Remove stumps from the earth using a small pitchfork slid under the roots.

 - Grasp them firmly in both hands and split them apart in several bunches, with leaves and roots on each.